MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/equis.md

 * For best functionality and performance, EarthSoft recommends that you use the EQuIS connector with the latest build of EQuIS Enterprise.
 * When using reports in a facility group, non-administrator users must have permission to all facilities contained in the facility group.
-* Only "grid" reports will be available in the **Navigator**.
+* Only "grid" reports are available in the **Navigator**.
-* All datasets consumed by the EQuIS connector will use camelCase for column names.
+* All datasets consumed by the EQuIS connector use camelCase for column names.
-* The current version of the EQuIS connector will retrieve a dataset in a single request and is limited to 1,048,576 rows in a single dataset (this limitation might be removed in a future version of the connector).
+* The current version of the EQuIS connector retrieves a dataset in a single API request (this logic might be optimized in a future version of the connector).